 Kari Owens, CTNC, CYT Professional Bio

-She has worked with people on everything from managing stressful schedules, serving others, professional development, relationships and managing chronic illness.
-As a certified yoga instructor she incorporates movement and meditation in her work to connect an individual more to themselves so they can reach their fullest potential.
+She has worked with women on everything from managing stressful schedules, serving others, professional development, relationships and managing chronic illness.
+As a Certified Yoga Teacher she incorporates movement and meditation in her work to connect women more to themselves so they can reach their fullest potential.

 Her greatest loves in life are traveling, practicing yoga and being in the company of other people.
-You’ll likely find her playing with food in the kitchen or writing in a café in her current home city Seattle, Washington.
+You’ll likely find her hiking in the mountains, playing with food in the kitchen or writing in a café in her current home city Seattle, Washington.